alex-majewski/blog/_posts/2022-09-30-handcrafting-velocity-fields.markdown

 This method relies on adding velocity in uniform direction to a plane while it's still flat, and then transforming and warping it afterwards.

 ![Twisting a flat plane with vectors]({{ '/assets/posts/handcrafting_velocity_fields/velfields_twist.jpg' | relative_url }}){: .img-extra-post-width}
 Most SOPs will be able to deform vector attributes as long as they are of the correct type.
-Default attributes such as @v usually work by default, but if you chose a different name, or they simply aren't being affected by transformations then you'll have to [set attribute type metadata](https://www.sidefx.com/docs/houdini/vex/attribtypeinfo_suite) to "vector" in a wrangle.
+Default attributes such as @v usually work by default, but if we chose a different name, or they simply aren't being affected by transformations then we'll have to [set attribute type metadata](https://www.sidefx.com/docs/houdini/vex/attribtypeinfo_suite) to "vector" in a wrangle.
 {: .img-caption}

 From here, we can do pretty much anything --- duplicate the distorted plane, copy it to points in a circle, deform it along a curve using `Path Deform` --- the possibilities are endless.